Configuring Review Alerts

 As everyone who works in app development knows, small bugs can quickly turn into big issues for your users.
-But it’s not always easy to spot these bugs, let alone fix them before they affect the majority of your users, and before you know it your once positive app sentiment starts looking like this and your app store rankings are suffering big-time!
+It’s not always easy to spot bugs, let alone fix them before they affect the majority of your users.
+Before you know it your once-positive review sentiment starts looking like this and your app store rankings are suffering big-time!

 Now imagine there was a way of being notified when your new app version contained a bug that slipped through testing, or if there was incompatibility issues with a device that wasn’t tested.
 Imagine those review alerts could be sent to you through Slack, Zendesk or perhaps another tool you use too, wouldn’t that be great?

 Appbot offer simple tools to allow you to configure your own app review alerts based on the star rating and/or content of each review.

 Our users choose which reviews they want sent through and where they want them sent.
 When problems arise, they get review alerts as soon as user mentions it in a review.

 How Do I Set Up Appbot Review Alerts?

 1. To start receiving review alerts, firstly you need to setup an Appbot integration:

 2. Next, go into the settings for the integration you want the notifications sent to.
 Click on the relevant icon from your Manage Apps page, then press edit.

 3. Now choose which reviews you would like to be notified about and hit save!